 - Features to look for in a project management tool

 - And, reasons why you may want to look at Asana alternatives

-While creative teams need to still deliver on time and within budget, they thrive by keeping an eye on the ‘big picture’.
+While teams still need to deliver on time and within budget, they thrive by keeping an eye on the ‘big picture’.

 1. Ease of use

 According to a 2013 Harvard Study, employees spend 41% of their time on unproductive work.
 Today it’s even worse.
 That’s because, according to the 2019 survey, employees spend almost 60% of their time on administrative work.

 While most tools offer comprehensive project management features, very few of those are actually used by modern teams.
 Plus, learning about a tool and getting used to working collaboratively using the tool takes time.

 A tool that your team can start using intuitively and get things done is all your team needs.

 Today, 83 percent of knowledge workers use collaboration tools.
 Yet, almost 60 percent find it difficult to use these tools.